 Visit Put-In-Bay Perry’s Victory and International Peace Memorial National Monument

-The column, The Put-in-Bay Perry’s Monument Memorial was closed for most of the summer of 2006.
-A 500 pound (230 kg) chunk of the of granite broke off the observation deck on the southeast corner, falling 315 feet (96 m) in June leaving a crater in the plaza.
+The column, The Put-in-Bay Perry’s Monument Memorial, was closed for most of the summer of 2006.
+A 500-pound (230 kg) chunk of granite broke off the observation deck on the southeast corner, falling 315 feet (96 m) in June, leaving a crater in the plaza.
 There were no injuries.
-A structural assessment was performed and it was deemed it safe for visitors.
+A structural assessment was performed, and it was deemed safe for visitors.
 The Put-in-Bay Perry’s Monument reopened on August 26, 2006, albeit with a fence surrounding it.
-Comprehensive studies were planned and the results determined the repairs that were necessary and how much the work will cost.
+Comprehensive studies were planned, and the results determined the repairs that were necessary and how much the work will cost.

 It is estimated that the Put-in-Bay Perry’s Monument will close for up to 3 years for renovation.
-This three phase project on the Put-in-Bay Perry’s Monument will start with the observation deck.
+This three-phase project on the Put-in-Bay Perry’s Monument will start with the observation deck.
 Once the observation deck has been completed, then the entrance and rotunda will receive attention.
-The Put-in-Bay Perry’s Monument closed on September 30, 2009 for 2 years and reopened July 2012.
+The Put-in-Bay Perry’s Monument closed on September 30, 2009, for two years and reopened in July 2012.
 The repairs to the observation deck were estimated at $7,000,000.